scout-app/scout-app/documentation/ux.md

 ## User Experience Documentation

 Scout-App wants to be the easiest to use application for processing Sass.
-As such, we routinely discuss the UX of it and how to improve user interactions to be easier to use.
+As such, we routinely discuss the UX of it and how to improve our user interactions to make the app easier to use.

 ### **The cardinal rules of Scout-App's development:**